How to make a plan: step by step for everything from one day to all life

 6. A plan will improve your self-confidence and self-awareness

-You just finished something great.
-How would you feel about yourself?
-Probably, like you have won this life or like you’re on top of the world.
+The importance of faith in yourself can barely be overestimated.
+How would you feel about yourself after you've finished something great?
+Probably, like you have won this life or like you're on top of the world.
 Now imagine that one of your ideas gets implemented successfully after another.
-Will there be something you can’t do?
+Will there be something you can't do?
 Doubtfully.

 Planning is about asking yourself many questions.
 It teaches you to be in alignment with yourself, your energy, and your desires.
 If you plan all of your actions regularly, you become more self-aware.